kiracp/ait-fullstack-projects/README.md

 ## kcp288-homework01 - Basic Javascript I: Blackjack App
+Beginning Javascript project.
+Implementation of a basic commandline blackjack app.

+Uses the `readline-sync` module.

 ## kcp288-homework03 - Basic Javascript II: JSON Basketball
+Grabs JSON data from NBA games and calculates player data using Javascript higher order functions.

+Uses the `requests` module.

 ## kcp288-homework03 - Express Movies App
+Implementation of a basic HTTP server that displays static files, in this case two images on two routes.

+Also implementation of a basic Express app with the Handlebars templating engine.

 ## kcp288-homework04 - The Busy Birder